 Instead, it just delays the decision to counterclaim while the parties evaluate the situation based on the evidence the plaintiff may have.

-When Should I Consider Using a Tolling Agreement?
+When to Consider Using a Tolling Agreement

 There are two critical situations where you should consider using a tolling agreement: